itslanguage/itslanguage-docs/docs/api/users.md

 Name | Description
 -----|------------
-role | The role that a user should have.
+role | The id of the role that a user should be in.

 ## Get current user